UHDbits/M73-Tiny-OpenCore/Resources/Documentation/BIOSSettings.md

 # **BIOS Settings**

-**Note: Anything not listed here, you should be able to freely modify.
-If you do have issues, try resetting your BIOS settings to default and only modify the settings shown here.**
+**Note: If a specific setting is not listed here, you should be able to freely modify it.
+If you do have issues, try resetting your BIOS to the default settings and only modify the settings shown here.**

 ## **Change:**
 * Devices -> ATA Drive Setup -> Configure SATA as [AHCI]